willa-hladun/CSC-Homework/README.md

 # CSC-Homework
-This is where I fail miserably
+This is where I put my homework